-Email marketing is connected to many things in a business, for example, the type of business you’re running, its audience, and much more.
-Hence the question that how fast this tree will start bearing fruits depends on multiple factors.
+Email marketing is connected to many things in a business.
+For example, the type of business you’re running, its audience, and much more.
+Hence the question of how fast this tree will start bearing fruits depends on multiple factors.

 In this article, I will walk you through these factors and how these factors can decide your revenue trajectory.
 We will also talk about aligning all these factors smartly and thoughtfully so you get the most out of your email marketing.

 - What Is The Structure of Your Business?

 - What Does Your Acquisition Channel Look Like?

 - What Is The Stage Of Your Business?

 - What Do You Need To Be Successful In Email Marketing?